-British Bass-Baritone John Savournin has been described as a “singer of considerable stage artistry and versatility”, receiving critical praise for his performances.
-In the 2019/20 season, his engagements include Priest Fotis (The Greek Passion) and Carl Olsen (Street Scene), both for Opera North, Zuniga (Carmen) for Welsh National Opera and his 5th return to Opera Holland Park (details t.b.a.).
-Last season, roles included Angelotti (Tosca) and Sarastro (The Magic Flute), both for Opera North, and returning to Opera Holland Park to sing Count Horn (Un ballo in maschera) and Sante (Il Segreto di Susanna).
+In the 2019/20 season, British Bass-baritone John Savournin’s current and future roles include Priest Fotis (The Greek Passion) and Carl Olsen (Street Scene), both for Opera North, Zuniga (Carmen) for Welsh National Opera and his 5th return to Opera Holland Park as Baron Zeta (The Merry Widow) and as The Pirate King (The Pirates Of Penzance – a co-production with Charles Court Opera, which he also directs).
+In the 2018/19 season, roles included Angelotti (Tosca) and Sarastro (The Magic Flute), both for Opera North, and returning to Opera Holland Park to sing Count Horn (Un ballo in maschera) and play the silent role, Sante (Il Segreto di Susanna).

 “John Savournin invests his mock-serious farewell to his coat (it’s off to the pawnshop) with immense dignity”